Anti-ICE protesters assemble across the US after shootings in Minneapolis and Portland, Oregon

 Indivisible, a social movement organization that formed to resist the Trump administration, said hundreds of protests were scheduled in Texas, Kansas, New Mexico, Ohio, Florida and other states.
 Many were dubbed “ICE Out for Good” using the acronym for the federal agency Immigration and Customs Enforcement.
 Indivisible and its local chapters organized protests in all 50 states last year.

-In Minneapolis, a coalition of migrant rights groups called for a demonstration at Powderhorn Park, a large green space about half a mile from the residential neighborhood where 37-year-old Renee Good was shot on Wednesday.
-They said the rally and march would celebrate Good’s life and call for an “end to deadly terror on our streets.”
+In Minneapolis, a coalition of migrant rights groups called for a demonstration at Powderhorn Park, a large green space about half a mile from the residential neighborhood where the 37-year-old Good was shot on Wednesday.
+They said the rally and march would celebrate her life and call for an “end to deadly terror on our streets.”

 Three congresswomen from Minnesota attempted to tour the ICE facility in the Minneapolis federal building on Saturday morning and were initially allowed to enter but then told they had to leave about 10 minutes later.